the-lupaxa-project/.github/WORKFLOWS.md

       jobs_json: ${{ toJson(needs) }}
 ```

+<span id="reusable-codeql"></span>

-#### CodeQL Security and Quality
+#### CodeQL Security and Quality (reusable-codeql.yml)

-Standardised CodeQL security analysis workflow with a language matrix, suitable for running GitHub’s code scanning across one or more supported languages in a consistent way.
+Reusable wrapper for the `reusable-codeql.yml` to standardise CodeQL security analysis workflow with a language matrix, suitable for running GitHub’s
+code scanning across one or more supported languages in a consistent way.

 <details>
 <summary><strong>Click to expand: Inputs Accepted by this workflow</strong></summary>